musejs/scenic-route/README.md

 If you call `next()` without an error, the rest of the error middleware stack will not be called, and the default final handler will be called (which you probably won't want).

+All three of the following routes will result in errors that will be handled:
 ```
 ScenicRoute.addErrorMiddleware(function(err, req, res, next) {